codesplinta/busser/README.md

 - `useIsFirstRender()`: used to determine when a React component is only first rendered.
 - `useBeforePageUnload()`: used to respond to `beforeunload` event in the browser with a message only when a condition is met.
 - `useControlKeysPress()`: used to respond to `keypress` event in the browser specifically for control keys (e.g. Enter, Tab).
+- `useUICommands()`: used to trigger commands for UI related tasks like printing a web page, copying or pasting text.
 - `useHttpSignals()`: used to setup events for when async http requests are started or ended.
 - `useIsDOMElementIntersecting()`: used to determine if an intersection observer has targeted a DOM element at the intersection threshold.
 - `useTextFilteredList()`: used to filter a list (array) of things based on a search text being typed into an input.

 ### API details

+>Here's [example code](https://codesandbox.io/p/sandbox/demo-custom-reactjs-hooks-for-getuserconfirmation-automatic-breadcrumbs-8lt798?file=%2Fsrc%2Findex.jsx%3A32%2C39) on how to use the `useRoutingMonitor()` and `useUnsavedChangesLock()` hooks

 - `useBus(
     config: {